Employer-Sponsored Health Insurance Plans

 Dignity Health is not a health insurance company.
 Dignity Health is a provider network of more than 60,000 caregivers and staff who deliver excellent care to diverse communities in hospitals, physician offices and other types of care centers in 21 states.
 Headquartered in San Francisco, Dignity Health is the fifth largest health system in the nation and the largest hospital provider in California.

 A health insurance broker or agent is a person who can help you apply for help to pay for your health insurance and enroll in a health plan.
 They can make specific recommendations about which plan to enroll in based on your health care needs.
-They are licensed and regulated by states and typically get payments, or commissions, from health insurers and therefore, consumers do not pay for their services.
+They are licensed and regulated by states and typically get payments, or commissions, from health insurers.
+Therefore, consumers do not pay for their services.
 Dignity Health offers a list of brokers here who provide enrollment assistance over the phone and in person.

 Open Enrollment is a time of year when you can sign up for health insurance.